 No Products in the Cart

-Spring is the ideal reset point for warehouse operations.
+Spring is the ideal time to reset warehouse operations.
 Activity is about to increase, temperatures are changing, and foot and vehicle traffic will only get busier as the year progresses.

 Use this practical warehouse safety checklist to make quick, meaningful improvements without disrupting operations.

-Forklifts and foot traffic sharing the same space remains one of the most common causes of warehouse incidents.
+Forklifts and foot traffic sharing the same space remain one of the leading causes of warehouse incidents.

 Check that:

 If markings are faded or routes have shifted over time, refresh them now.
-Small layout changes can dramatically reduce collision risk.
+Small layout changes can significantly reduce collision risk.

-Loading bays are high-risk environments, particularly during busy periods.
+Loading bays are one of the highest-risk areas in any warehouse, especially during busy periods.

 Inspect:

-Draughts can also cause doors to slam or reduce control at entry points.
-Installing insulated or barrier curtain systems can improve environmental control while maintaining clear access.
+Poor environmental control can also increase risk.
+Draughts may cause doors to slam or reduce operator control.
+Installing insulated or barrier curtain systems helps stabilise conditions while maintaining safe access.

 Seasonal weather changes often lead to wet floors, grit residue, or uneven thresholds.